drivelineresearch/stalker-radar-python/README.md

 # autoedgetrigger
-Automatic Edgertronic trigger from Stalker Radar serial RS-232 readout.
+Basics in reading in Stalker Radar data using an FTDI USB-Serial cable.